GluuFederation/docs-oxd-prod/3.0.1/sources/libraries/csharp/index.md

 ```

 #### Get Tokens by Code

 **Required parameters:**

 * OpHost   - OpenId Provider Url

 * oxdport  - the port of the oxd server

-* oxdId    - the port of the oxd server
+* oxdId    - oxdID from client registration

 * authCode    - The Code from OP redirect url

 * authState    - The State from OP redirect url

 **Request:**